I picked my daughter up from school the other day and it was immediately apparent she was in a “mood”.

 But if we simply ask “What can I do for you?”

-If we look for ways to show them our support, offer grace and provide them with that unconditional love that comes with being their mom, that just might be exactly what they need to start climbing out of that funk.
+If we look for ways to show them our support, offer grace, and provide them with that unconditional love that comes with being their mom, that just might be exactly what they need to start climbing out of that funk.

-Our kids have so much pressure to perform in their teenage worlds and when they come home from having a no good very bad day, or week they need to *finally* allow themselves to unravel.
+Our kids have so much pressure to perform in their teenage worlds, and when they come home from having a no-good very bad day or week, they need to *finally* allow themselves to unravel.

-Try asking them that simple question or offer to do something for them that you know they would appreciate.
+So, next time you notice your teen in a funk, try asking them that simple question or offer to do something for them that you know they would appreciate.

 Because sometimes this might be the best way we can love them when they’re in that funky place.